-The new 45.7MP Nikon Z 7 (not Z7, according the maker’s marketing department) appears to offer a lot to photographers looking for a mirrorless ‘solution’.
-Existing Nikon users seem well catered for with the FTZ adapter offering wide-ranging support for their existing lenses, providing it’s made to exacting tolerances.
+The new 45.7MP Nikon Z 7 (not Z7, according to the maker’s marketing department) appears to offer a lot to photographers looking for a mirrorless ‘solution’.
+Existing Nikon users seem well catered for with the FTZ adapter offering wide-ranging support for their existing lenses, providing it’s made to exact tolerances.
 At $250 it looks reasonably priced.

 The Nikon Z 7 also looks promising if trying to attract users from other high-end systems.
 The Leica SL is a good example of how a mirrorless camera should be but detractors are likely to cite the high price, low-ish 24-MP resolution sensor and lack of in-camera stabilization as barriers to entry.
-A Leica SL2 with a 40-50MP sensor and in-camera stabilization would attract a lot serious attention, but unless Leica up the resolution on the Leica S, we’re not likely to see one.
+A Leica SL2 with a 40-50MP sensor and in-camera stabilization would attract a lot of serious attention, but unless Leica up the resolution on the Leica S, we’re not likely to see one.

 Sony’s mount was never designed for a full-frame sensor.
 Despite Nikon’s mixed marketing message or ‘story’, the larger mount allows for faster, or ‘brighter’ lenses.
 Certainly, the new wider mount enables Nikon to design lenses with a much larger exit pupil – one of the most significant determining factors in lens brightness.
-With DSLRs and retro-focus lenses, it is suggested that current sensor designs, especially those with smaller pixels aren’t efficient at capturing the outer image forming rays of ultra-high speed lenses.
+With DSLRs and retro-focus lenses, it is suggested that current sensor designs, especially those with smaller pixels aren’t efficient at capturing the outer image-forming rays of ultra-high speed lenses.
 (See the DxOMark article F-Stop blues for more information).
-Thus the user isn’t seeing the one of the benefits of faster lenses.
-With a larger diameter mount and short flange back distance, new designs may overcome this restriction – it remains to be seen.The Z 7 has excellent ergonomics with a larger handgrip and larger, better placed buttons and a joystick that falls directly under your right-thumb.
+Thus the user with a DSLR isn’t seeing one of the benefits of faster lenses.
+With a larger diameter mount and a short flange back distance, new designs may overcome this restriction – it remains to be seen.The Z 7 has excellent ergonomics with a larger handgrip and larger, better placed buttons and a joystick that falls directly under your right-thumb.
 The playback/review and delete buttons at the top left, for example, makes access simple using your thumb.
 It is however not such a great idea to delete individual images from the card directly, as it increases the chance of errors when allocating space later – typically when capacity is short.